Duong-Huynh-Thai-Duong/PollBuilder/README.md

     dotnet run
     ```
 5.  **Access the App:**
-    Open your browser and navigate to `https://localhost:7107` (or the port specified in your console output).
+    Open your browser and navigate to the localhost port specified in your console output (e.g., `https://localhost:7107`).

 ---